Mina-C/FSND_4.2_Making_Web_Server/README.md

 # FSND_4.2_Making_Web_Server
 This is learning by coding for Full Stack Web Developer Nanodegree Program - 4.
 Servers, Authorization, and CRUD - 2.
-Making Web Server </br>
+Making Web Server. </br>
+There will be some errors in the previous commits.
+Because I made this commits after finished the course and written based on my notes, not during the course I was testing the code step by step.
 Based on the restaurantmenu.db, web server is created.
 CRUD commands is included for this web page. </br>
 This journey creates a web site purely from scratch, using a few internal libraries like BaseHTTPServer and external libraries like SQL Alchemy.